Learn / Concepts

 Tool What Can It Access?
 Does It Require Approval?
 The Honest Gap

 bots.team Your files, websites.
 No account access.
 Approves the plan once; then runs on schedule.
-No per-action approval.
-If a bot's plan is wrong, you won't know until it reports back.
+No per-action approval mid-run — deliberate trade-off, not an oversight: a bot that stops to ask isn't really unattended anymore.

 Apple Siri AI Your files, your messages, what's on screen.
 Always approval-gated.
 You request; Siri confirms before acting.
 Reactive only — no standing scheduled jobs.
 If you want it to run without asking, you'll wait a while.